marrob01/response-code-structure/README.md

   **Questions -**
   1. Will each name be unuique?
   2. Is there a certain format you would like the names to be in (ex: first,last or last,first)?
+Placeholders will be added to the text field so the user clearly      knows how to format thier names.

 ## Phone Number Section

 ## Emal Section

+**Questions -**
+ 1. formating

 ## Department Section

+ I will create a dropdown menu of the list of aliavble deparments for the user to select from.
+This way no typing is done by the user and ensures there will be no errors when selecting the correct deparment.

+ **Questions -**
+  1. Is it safe to say for each deparment a different type of email is associated with it.
+For example, if my deparment is Sales my email must be associated with the sales deparment.
+My email could be **acmemarcus123@sales.com**, that would be routed to the Sales deparment because of **@sales.com**.

 ## Message Section

- For the message box, I will make an expandable field to type in that has a limit on how many characters can be typed.
+ I will create an expandable text field to type in that has a limit on how many characters can be typed.
 This way it can prevent any messages that is to long.

  **Questions -**
   1. Will your custmors who use this form need to send anything other than just text.
 For example someone may need to send  a PDF, CSV, txt, etc ...
 If so, it is       possible to add a feature to attach files and text in the message section.